 - You will receive an email when the item is available.
 Pick it up from the check-out desk before the date in your notification email, otherwise it will go to the next person who has also placed a hold on that item or back on the shelf.

 - Items that you have signed out may be requested by another user.
 If this happens, a recall notice will be sent to your Usask email address asking that you return the items within 7 days.
 There will be a new due date assigned to the items included in the email.
 If your original due date is less than 7 days away, you must return them by the original due date.
 You cannot renew items that have been recalled.

-- If you keep the item past the new due date, you will accrue late fines at the rate of $2 per day per item.
+- If you keep any item past its newly assigned due date, late fines will accrue at the rate of $2/day per item.

 - It is your responsibility to return recalled items by the assigned due date.